swe-fall-2024/soundbytes/Sprint2.md

 - **GET /getProfile**: Retrieves user profile information.
 - **POST /registerSong**: Registers a song post.

+We are utilizing Golang for the API and MongoDB for our database purposes.

+We decided to go with a NoSQL model since we are going to be dealing with a wide variety of input datatypes and wanted to leverage the flexibility that this model provides.

 Each API endpoint is tested using unit tests to ensure functionality and reliability.